 In this tutorial:

-MX (Mail Exchanger) records are a type of DNS record that determine which mail server is responsible for handling your email.
-The MX record is set to point to a canonical hostname, such as example.com or mail.example.com.
-This hostname is another record known as an A (address) record, which points to an IP address.
+An MX record is configured to point to a canonical (or CNAME) record, such as example.com or mail.example.com.
+The CNAME record’s hostname is configured in another record known as an A Record (Address Record), which points to the specified IP address.
 That IP address is the server that will be handling the email for your domain.

-You may notice there can be multiple MX records.
-These are set into a chronological priority order, where the lowest number gets priority.
-Incoming email checks for the server set for the lowest priority first.
-If that server does not respond, it goes to the next on the list, and so on.
+It is possible to configure multiple MX Records for a domain.
+These are set into a chronological order, where the lowest number receives priority.
+When deliverying email for a domain configured with multple MX records, the server with the highest priority (lowest value) will be used first to attempt delivery.
+If that server does not respond, further attempts are made to the next MX record (by priority), and so on.
 Companies that service large email server farms, such as Google, will have several servers to handle massive amounts of incoming emails.

 The first step in routing your mail to a third party is the obtain the MX records that party wants you to use.
 In this example, we’ll use Google.
 Google would provide you with a list of MX records to enter in.
 This must be entered correctly for the email to function properly:

-Note!
-In order for you to use Google APPs MX records with Google, you will need to get a Google APPs account.
-Please visit this link to get a Google APPs account.
+NOTE: In order for you to use G Suite MX records with Google, you will need to create a G Suite account.
+Please visit this link to get a G Suite account.

-The MX records above are an example of the MX records you would need to use to set up Google Apps.
+The MX records above are an example of the MX records you would need to use to set up G Suite.
+(For more info, please see G Suite MX record values)

 Changing your Domain’s MX Record